-Note that there should be no space around the equal sign.
+There should be no space around the equal sign.

 Any number of symbols can be defined in a linker configuration file.
 The symbol(s) defined in this manner will be located in a special module called ?ABS_ENTRY_MOD, which is generated by the linker.